 While leafy greens are an essential part of any guinea pig diet, steer clear of iceberg lettuce.
 It has almost no nutritional value for your pet, and the high-water content can make your guinea pigs bloated.
 Other green vegetables, such as cabbage, broccoli, and cauliflower can also upset your pet’s stomach, so these should be treats instead of a regular part of their diet.
 Also, use moderation with Swiss chard, for it can give your guinea pig diarrhea.

-The list: What can guinea pigs eat
+The list: What food can guinea pigs eat (Daily, 2-4 Times a Week, Once or Twice a Week)

 These foods are great when given no more than once a day.
 These are an excellent snack time treat for your furry friends.
 Think salad!